Zhoues/RoboRefer/README.md

 <table>
   <tr>
     <th>Original Image</th>
-    <th>"Please point to the third car in the row closest to the viewer, from right to left"</th>
+    <th>"Point to the third car in the row closest to the viewer, from right to left"</th>
-    <th>"Please point to the brown car in the row closest to the viewer"</th>
+    <th>"Point to the brown car in the row closest to the viewer"</th>
   </tr>
   <tr>
     <td><img src="assets/outdoor_3.png" width=100% ></td>